DETAILED ACTION

 wherein the tubing anchor catcher lacks a cylindrical outer housing that extends around a circumference of, and that receives, the first cone and the second cone (no element "that extends around a circumference of, and that receives, the first and second cones" is taught).

-2. The tubing anchor catcher of claim 1, wherein the first cone comprises a first slip protector that is coupled to and that extends laterally from the first cone (a raised "slip protector 30" - ¶s 59 & 84 - is shown on each end of "thru-slot 49" - figs 3 & 10).
+2. The tubing anchor catcher of claim 1, wherein the first cone comprises a first slip protector that is coupled to and that extends laterally from the first cone (The raised "slip protector 30" on the left - ¶s 59 & 84, figs 3 & 10.
+This can be included as part of the "first cone" as there is nothing in the claims to exclude this interpretation, nor is relative movement between the cone and slip protector excluded).

-3. The tubing anchor catcher of claim 1, wherein the second cone comprises a second slip protector that is coupled to and extends laterally from the second cone (a raised "slip protector 30" - ¶s 59 & 84 - is shown on each end of "thru-slot 49" - figs 3 & 10).
+3. The tubing anchor catcher of claim 1, wherein the second cone comprises a second slip protector that is coupled to and extends laterally from the second cone (the raised "slip protector 30" on the right - ¶s 59 & 84 - as similarly described for claim 2 above).

-8. The tubing anchor catcher of claim 1, further comprising a slip retention mechanism that is configured to limit a proximal movement and a distal movement of the slip with respect to the mandrel ("thru-slot 49" - fig 11A shows slips within the thru-slot, which will limit its movement to only radial movement) where the tubing anchor catcher lacks the cylindrical outer housing (no outer housing is taught).
+8. The tubing anchor catcher of claim 1, further comprising a slip retention mechanism ("thru-slot 49" - fig 11A) that is configured to limit a proximal movement of the slip towards a proximal end of the mandrel (one end of the channel) and a distal movement of the slip towards a distal end of the mandrel (the other end of the channel) where the tubing anchor catcher lacks the cylindrical outer housing (no outer housing is taught).

-11. The tubing anchor catcher of claim 1, wherein the mandrel comprises a full-bore mandrel (fig 11A; the bore passes entirely through the mandrel).
+11. The tubing anchor catcher of claim 1, wherein the mandrel comprises a full-bore mandrel (fig 11A; the bore passes entirely through the mandrel and has no constrictions therein).

 Independent claim 12.
 A tubing anchor catcher ("The anchor, which also serves as a catcher" - ¶ 80) comprising: